 The driving forces behind the reestablishment of the church in Mason were two cradle Episcopalians, Edwin Sharpe and Mary Jane Wood.
 Sharpe, during his college years, had been torn between becoming an educator and entering the priesthood.
-Shortly after graduation, he was offered a teaching position in Longview, Texas, and he decided to follow that path.41 In Longview, Edwin and his wife, Marie Hill Sharpe, formed a friendship with Ellis and Mary Jane Wood.
+Shortly after graduation, he was offered a teaching position in Longview, Texas, and he decided to follow that path.
+44 In Longview, Edwin and his wife, Marie Hill Sharpe, formed a friendship with Ellis and Mary Jane Wood.
 Ellis, an accomplished band director, had been raised a Quaker in Pennsylvania.
 Both families were active in Trinity Episcopal in Longview.

 By the mid-1950s, both the Sharpes and the Woods were living in Mason.
 Edwin Sharpe was hired as Mason's school superintendent, and Ellis Wood served as the high school principal.
 Marie Sharpe taught school in Mason and later completed her master's degree at the University of Texas at Austin.
 Mary Jane Wood is fondly remembered in Mason for introducing its residents to the "tavern burger," a loose meat sandwich similar to a "Sloppy Joe" that served as the staple snack at Mason High School athletic events for decades.
-Her daughter, Diane, recalled that Mary Jane had learned to prepare tavern burgers while volunteering for band fundraisers in Longview.
+Her daughter, Diane Wood Covey, recalled that Mary Jane had learned to prepare tavern burgers while volunteering for band fundraisers in Longview.
 She contributed her much-loved recipe to the 1958 Mason cookbook.
-It is still used in Mason at church and community dinners and is the town's most-requested recipe.
+It is still used in Mason at church and community dinners and is the town's mostrequested recipe.

 The Sharpes and the Woods determined that Mason had enough Episcopalians to reactivate the church.
-The Rev. Edward Haffner of Grace Episcopal in Llano assisted with establishing St. Stephen's, along with seminarian Joseph Fasel of the Episcopal Seminary of the Southwest in Austin.42 On November 6, 1955, the first service was held in the home of Ellis and Mary Jane Wood.
+The Rev. Edward Haffner of Grace Episcopal in Llano assisted with establishing St. Stephen's, along with seminarian Joseph Fasel of the Episcopal Seminary of the Southwest in Austin.
+45 Ed Haffner was known in the Diocese as the "cowboy priest," because he always wore his boots.
+46 On November 6, 1955, the first service was held in the home of Ellis and Mary Jane Wood.
 Fasel conducted morning prayer, and Edwin Sharpe was elected warden.
 Seventeen people attended the first service: Edwin and Marie Sharpe and their children Edwin Jr. and Maribelle; Peggy (Mrs. Billy) Martin and her children Ann, Nancy, Bill and Judy; Dr. and Mrs. W. F. Key, Jr.; and Ellis and Mary Jane Wood and their children Anne, Diane and Walter.
 A gift of \$100 was received from the Women's Auxiliary of Trinity Episcopal in Longview.
-Grace Episcopal in Llano gave the mission a lectern and prayer desk, and St. Luke's Episcopal in San Saba donated a plaque.43
+Grace Episcopal in Llano gave the mission a lectern and prayer desk, and St. Luke's Episcopal in San Saba donated a plaque.47

 Services were then held at the American Legion Hall behind the jail until a permanent facility could be secured.
-The congregation leased the Ed Lemburg house, a frame building dating from 1904 and located at present-day 754 Wheeler Street.44 Its most recent occupants had been the family of the previous school superintendent, H. M. Carnes.
+The congregation leased the Ed Lemburg house, a frame building dating from 1904 and located at present-day 754 Wheeler Street.
+48 Its owners and most recent occupants were the family of the previous school superintendent, H. M. Carnes.
 The house was reconditioned for use as a church.